Colin Campbell, 1st Baron Clyde: Commands

 His regiment returned to England and in 1828 was posted to Ireland.
 From late 1830 they were called upon to police the Irish Tithe War.
 Campbell purchased an unattached lieutenant-colonelcy on 26 October 1832 Campbell became commanding officer of the 9th Regiment of Foot on 8 May 1835 but then exchanged to become commanding officer of the 98th Regiment of Foot on 19 June 1835 and commanded that regiment at the Battle of Chinkiang in July 1842 during the First Opium War.
 Promoted to colonel on 23 December 1842, he became commandant of Hong Kong at the end of that year.
 He was appointed an aide-de-camp to the Queen on 23 December 1842 and a Companion of the Order of the Bath on 24 December 1842.

-Campbell was given command of a brigade of British troops in Lahore in India in 1847.
+Campbell was given command of a brigade of British troops in Lahore in British India in 1847.
 He led his brigade at the Battle of Ramnagar in November 1848, and a division at the Battle of Chillianwala in January 1849 and at the decisive Battle of Gujrat in February 1849 during the Second Anglo-Sikh War.
 He was appointed Knight Commander of the Order of the Bath on 5 June 1849.
-After defusing a local mutiny of native troops at Rawalpindi, he was then posted to Peshawar.
+After defusing a local mutiny of native troops at Rawalpindi, he was then posted to Peshawar in August 1849.
 Lord Dalhousie, Governor-General of India, requested Campbell lead increasing punitive expeditions against Pathan tribesmen.
 Finally, when Dalhousie asked Campbell to mount an invasion of the Swat Valley, Campbell resigned in disgust.

 In 1854 Campbell was appointed Colonel of the 67th Regiment of Foot and subsequently of the 93rd Regiment of Foot.